« View All Posts

 How do Companies Use the Drug and Alcohol Clearinghouse?

-The Drug and Alcohol Clearinghouse is used by trucking companies to view drug and alcohol violations history.
+The Drug and Alcohol Clearinghouse is used by trucking companies to view drug and alcohol violation history.

-Any failed drug/alcohol test or a refusal to take a drug/alcohol test will be reported into the Clearinghouse, which compiles data on each driver.
-Companies must report failed drug/alcohol tests, actual knowledge and/or test refusals to the Clearinghouse within two days.
+Any failed drug/alcohol test or a refusal to take a drug/alcohol test will be reported to the Clearinghouse, which compiles data on each driver.
+Companies must report failed drug/alcohol tests, actual knowledge, and/or test refusals to the Clearinghouse within two days.
 Actual knowledge is information that proves a driver was driving their CMV while under the influence (such as receiving a DUI in their CMV).

 All drivers with a CLP or CDL are in the Clearinghouse and will either be labeled as “not prohibited” or “prohibited.”
 Not prohibited drivers are drivers that haven't failed a test.
 Prohibited drivers have failed a drug/alcohol screening and are prohibited from driving a CMV until they complete a substance abuse professional (SAP) program.

 Beginning on November 18, 2024, state driver licensing agencies will be required to use the Clearinghouse.
 Upon learning that a driver is prohibited from operating a CMV due to a drug/alcohol violation, the driver’s CLP or CDL privileges must be removed from their driver’s license within 60 days.
-The driver will need to reapply to get their CDL once they complete a SAP program.
+The driver will need to reapply to get their CDL once they complete a SAP program and are cleared to return to duty.

 When a new driver is hired or signs on as an independent contractor, trucking companies run a full query with the Clearinghouse.
 You have to approve the request and consent to the data retrieval.
-The trucking company will see your name and either prohibited or not prohibited.
-A driver that is prohibited may have additional information listed on their record.
+The trucking company will see your name and status (prohibited or not prohibited).
+The downgraded license is also shown on motor vehicle records (MVR), a consumer report commonly run by driver recruiters hiring new drivers.

 Drivers that are prohibited cannot be hired or sign on to drive with the company.

 These queries can even be run at weigh stations.
-If a driver is driving while prohibited, they will be pulled off the road immediately.
+If a driver is driving while prohibited, they'll be pulled off the road immediately.

 The Clearinghouse program will put a definite stop to any truck drivers who've ever failed a drug or alcohol screening and crossed their fingers and hoped that they wouldn’t get caught.